pawan9489/ObsidianNotes/Polyglot's Guide To Production-Ready Code/Toolchain Setup.md

 A **toolchain** in software development is a set of programming tools used to perform a complex software development task or to create a software product.
 For compiled languages like Haskell and Rust, this typically includes:

 * **Compiler:** Translates source code into machine code or an intermediate bytecode (e.g., GHC for Haskell, `rustc` for Rust).
-* **Build System/Manager:** Automates the process of compiling source code, managing dependencies, linking libraries, and producing executables or libraries (e.g., Cabal/Stack for Haskell, Cargo for Rust).
+* **Build System/Manager:** Automates the process of compiling source code, managing dependencies, linking libraries, and producing executable's or libraries (e.g., Cabal/Stack for Haskell, Cargo for Rust).
 * **Package Manager:** Helps in downloading, installing, and managing external libraries (dependencies) that your project uses.
 Often integrated with the build system.
-* **Language Server (Optional but common):** Provides features like autocompletion, go-to-definition, and error checking in code editors (e.g., HLS for Haskell, `rust-analyzer` for Rust).
+* **Language Server (Optional but common):** Provides features like auto-completion, go-to-definition, and error checking in code editors (e.g., HLS for Haskell, `rust-analyzer` for Rust).
 * **Version Manager (Often separate or integrated):** Allows developers to install and switch between different versions of the compiler and other tools (e.g., GHCup for Haskell, rustup for Rust).
 * **Testing Frameworks:** Tools to write and run tests.
 * **Linters/Formatters:** Tools to ensure code quality and consistent style.